Classical Drama and Theatre

 • How "metatheatrical" is this play (i.e. self-conscious that it is a play)?
 Is that a sign of sophistication or modernity in the playwright or the audience?

 Introduction: Menander's comedy is "quiet comedy."
 It focuses on character, naturalism and plot as opposed to slapstick farce, overt theatricality and jokes.
 Out of a roster of broad character types—nefarious pimps, hapless virgins, swashbuckling soldiers—Menander forged a brand of comedy that centered on realistic characters which in some way resembled average people in his day.
-To generate humor, he put them in extraordinary and ludicrous situations, such as the reunion of twins who had been separated at birth.
+To generate humor, he put them in extraordinary and ludicrous situations, such as the reunion of siblings separated at birth.

-The Litigants concerns a young man Charisios ("Gracious") who has recently married a young woman named Pamphile ("All-Love") whom he loves very much.
+The Arbitrants concerns a young man named Charisios ("Gracious"; [car-RISS-see-yuss]) who has recently married a young woman named Pamphile ("All-Love"; [pam-FILL-lee]) whom he loves very much.
 Charisios' troubles began a few months after the wedding when he was away on a business trip.
 While he was out of town, his wife gave birth to a child, only five months after their marriage!
-He would never have learned about this except that his faithful slave Onesimos ("Helpful") happened to see Pamphile's old serving woman abandon the baby in the woods with certain special jewels so that someday it might be able to prove its identity.
+He would never have learned about this except that his faithful slave Onesimos ("Helpful"; [own-NAY-see-muss]) happened to see Pamphile's old serving woman abandon the baby in the woods with certain special jewels so that someday it might be able to prove its identity one day.

-When Charisios returned, Onesimos almost immediately blurted out the whole thing to his master.
+When Charisios returned from abroad, Onesimos immediately blurted out the whole thing to his master.
 But, instead of thanks for such a display of loyalty, Charisios rebuked Onesimos and the revelation of the truth precipitated a terrible family crisis.
-In stunned rage at his wife's apparent infidelity, Charisios promptly left Pamphile and moved in with his friend next door, a bachelor.
-In the firm conviction to drown his sorrows in partying and prostitutes, Charisios has adopted an I'll-show-her attitude but it is only a bluff.
-He still loves his wife in spite of her apparent misconduct, so much so that the escort he has hired, a young and well-known beauty named Habrotonon ("Soft-Sound"), has quickly learned that she is only wasting her time with Charisios, at least by the standards of her profession.
+In stunned rage at his wife's apparent infidelity, Charisios promptly left Pamphile and moved in with his friend next door, a bachelor named Chairestratos [kigh-RESS-strah-toss].
+That's where the play begins.
+With a firm conviction to drown his sorrows in partying and prostitutes, Charisios has adopted an I'll-show-her attitude but it is only a bluff.
+He still loves his wife in spite of her apparent misconduct, so much so that the escort he has hired, a young, well-known beauty named Habrotonon ("Soft-Sound"; [HAB-bro-TONE-non]), has quickly learned that she is only wasting her time with Charisios, at least by the standards of her profession.
 He refuses even to lay a hand on her and instead spends all his time with her sobbing in grief for his broken marriage.

 As it turns out, the situation is not as bad as it seems on the surface at least.
 Pamphile's baby, though no one knows it, is actually Charisios' child, because four months prior to their wedding, while he was out on a drunken lark—the sort of bachelor party bachelors are inclined to participate in—Charisios had stumbled across a young lady at an outdoor festival and, to put it more delicately than he did, forced himself on her.
 That young lady was Pamphile.